What to Know Before You Arrive at St. Mary’s

 Health Insurance for Dependents

-Medical insurance coverage is mandatory for accompanying spouse and children of J-1 Visa holders, under regulations of the Department of State.
+Medical insurance coverage is mandatory for accompanying spouses and children of J-1 Visa holders under the regulations of the Department of State.
 If you hold a J-1 Visa, you must maintain health insurance with the required minimum coverage for all accompanying or subsequently arriving dependents.
 Failure to do so will result in termination of your program.

 Immunization Requirements